Post job

 As the digital marketing manager, you are responsible for managing the various aspects of your company's digital marketing plan and strategy.
 It is your job to develop, implement, and manage marketing campaigns that promote the company's products and services.
 Other duties and responsibilities include driving brand awareness, identifying and evaluating new digital technologies, and driving website traffic.
 You are also expected to drive relevant costumers to improve brand trust and recognition and coordinate with public relations and print marketing teams to ensure consistent and focused marketing objectives.

-There are some key differences in responsibilities as well.
-For example, a content manager responsibilities require skills like "facebook," "video content," "powerpoint," and "content calendar."
+There are some key differences in the responsibilities of each position.
+For example, content manager responsibilities require skills like "facebook," "video content," "powerpoint," and "content calendar."
 Meanwhile a typical digital marketing manager has skills in areas such as "kpis," "crm," "a/b," and "digital transformation."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Digital marketing managers tend to reach similar levels of education than content managers.
 In fact, digital marketing managers are 2.7% more likely to graduate with a Master's Degree and 0.5% less likely to have a Doctoral Degree.